 Descriptions of medical insurance coverage:

-- Life and dismemberment insurance flyer for International UN Volunteers - ENG
+- Medical, Life, Dismemberment and Malicious Act coverage for International UN Volunteers

 Cigna post service coverage for additional six months - ENG

 International SOS flyer on services available to UN Volunteers